 ANTH 490.
 Anthropology Senior Capstone.
 3 Hours.

-Semester course; 3 lecture hours.
+Semester course; 3 lecture hours (delivered online or face-to-face).
 3 credits.
-Prerequisites: completion of 15 credits in anthropology at the 300 and 400 level or the equivalent; senior standing.
-Open only to anthropology majors.
+Enrollment is restricted to anthropology majors with senior standing and completion of 15 credits in anthropology at the 300 and 400 level or the equivalent.
 Explores current research that transects more than one subfield of anthropology.
 Research foci will be at the discretion of the instructor, but students will explore how the anthropological subfields influence and speak to each other in new translational research, and will assess the emerging literature and scientific questions with a critical and scientific perspective.

 ANTH 491.
 Advanced Topics in Anthropology.
 1-3 Hours.